How to win Kentucky scholarships

 - Eligibility: Based on academic achievement, including GPA, test scores, challenging coursework, leadership and service experiences, awards and recognitions, essay, sample of work and interview

-- Amount: Up to full cost of tuition for in-state students; up to full cost of in-state tuition for out-of-state students
+- Amount: Up to full cost of tuition

-- Amount: $2,500 – full tuition
+- Amount: $2,500 up to full tuition

-- Deadline: Apply for admission to University of Louisville by May 1
+- Deadline: May 1

-- Amount: $2,500 – full cost of tuition
+- Amount: $2,500 up to full cost of tuition

-- Deadline: Apply for admission to University of Kentucky by December 1
+- Deadline: December 1

-- Deadline: Considered upon admission to Asbury University
+- Deadline: Admission to Asbury University

-- Amount: $1,000 – full tuition
+- Amount: $1,000 up to $10,000

-- Deadline: Considered upon admission to Murray State University
+- Deadline: Admission to Murray State University

-- Amount: $10,000 – full tuition
+- Amount: $10,000 up to full tuition

 - Deadline: Considered upon admission to Transylvania University